kanjain/cmpe202-minions/Documentation/Weekly Minutes of Meetings/Week-8: Minutes of Meetings.md

 * Redesigned HowTo page
 * Redesigned 'Game Over' page
 * Introduced the concept of bad minions in Level2 which reduce score
+* Activity diagram was created
+* Sequence diagram was also created

 ## 2. What is the team going to do next week?
 * Test and fix any existing bugs